-However, it's worth noting that at the end of your studies at a two-year college, you won't actually have a full degree – you'll have what's known as an associate's degree, which can be topped up to a full degree by transferring to another university and studying for an additional two or three years (a bit like how an AS Level is roughly half an A Level).
+However, it's worth noting that at the end of your studies at a two-year college, you won't actually have a full degree.
+You'll have what's known as an associate's degree, which can be topped up to a full degree by transferring to another university and studying for an additional two or three years (a bit like how an AS Level is roughly half of an A-Level).

 Fees will also vary depending on whether or not you're from the university's state (kind of like how fees at Scottish universities are higher if you're not from Scotland).
 As a UK resident, unless you've somehow been resident in a specific state, you'll almost certainly be paying the out-of-state fees.

-*Figures were sourced from College Board and converted from USD into GDP.
+*Figures were sourced from College Board, who publish the figures in US Dollars.
 Conversions were accurate at the time of writing.

 As you can see, private universities charge much more on average for tuition than publicly funded universities.
 Most of the top American universities are private and will typically charge even more than the average figures, with tuition at both Yale and Harvard topping £30,000 a year.

 Your fees need to be paid in advance of each semester, and you can choose to pay for either the year as a whole, or semester by semester.

 Cost of living while studying in America

 Considering that most undergraduate courses in the United States are four years long (some six or more), you'll need to factor in the cost of actually living out there and compare it to what you'd be paying in the UK for a three-year course (the norm in the UK).

 Once you've accounted for accommodation, transport and all your other expenses, student living costs in the USA in 2018–19 are as follows.

 Annual cost of living as a student in America 2018–19